 VPFW SSR is a variable period full wave solid-state relay.
-It can provide a zero cross output with superior controllability compared to a conventional SSR with a fixed time base.
-The block diagram of VPFW SSR is shown as follows:
+It can provide a zero cross output with superior controllability compared to a conventional SSR with

 Figure 5.2 Block Diagram of VPFW SSR

 Unlike a conventional SSR, the VPFW SSR always give the output an even number of half cycles (full wave) as shown in the following diagram.